cjnaz/cjnfuncs/core.md

 # setuplogging (call_logfile=None, call_logfile_wins=False, config_logfile=None, ConsoleLogFormat=None, FileLogFormat=None) - Set up the root logger

 Logging may be directed to the console (stdout), or to a file.
-Each time setuplogging() is called the current/active log file (or console) may be reassigned.
+Each time setuplogging() is called the root logger's output path (log file or console) may be reassigned.

 Calling `setuplogging()` with no args results in:
 - Logging output to the console